jburks/commander-x16-cartridges/README.md

 memory-mapped IO (MMIO) though it is *highly* recommended to use the `IO7` address range as cartridges have been given priority to this range over expansion cards.

+Be aware that the "front" of the cartridge (the side which would have a typical label) is actually the back relative to a typical expansion card.
+Cartridges and expansion cards use the same slot.
+This was done so that X16's which have a side cartridge slot can have the cartridge label side up.

-For more information, consult x16-docs
+For more information, consult the x16-docs.

 ## Cartridge Options

 ### Simple Cart

-A no frills simple cartridge with a single ROM (512kb).
+A no frills simple cartridge with a single ROM (512kb) and discrete decode logic that is inherited from the X16 Developer edition.

 ### 2Cart

-Similar to the above, but adds a RAM chip (512kb ROM, 512kb RAM)
+Similar to the above, but adds a RAM chip (512kb ROM, 512kb RAM).
+This is still a work in progress.

 ## Decode Explanation